-The Nomination and Elections Committee shall nominate (1) candidates for the chairelect of the Faculty Council, (2) candidates for the Steering Committee, and (3) candidates for the standing committees of the Faculty Council.
-Ballots listing the nominees and leaving space for write-in candidates shall be sent to all members of the Faculty Council.
-The election of the chair-elect and the members of the Steering Committee, the Faculty Council members of the Nomination and Elections Committee and the members of other standing committees of the Faculty Council will be carried out at the May meeting of the Faculty Council.
-Additional nominations for all these offices shall be invited from the floor.
-The consent of the nominee must be obtained in order for a write-in or floor nomination to be valid.
-Faculty Council members who cannot attend the May meeting may vote by mail (noting that wherever mail voting or distribution is mentioned in these Bylaws, voting or distribution by email or other method wellcalculated to reach voters shall be considered satisfactory).
-Candidates for chair-elect will also be candidates for the Steering Committee and will be so listed on mail ballots.
+The Nomination and Elections Committee shall nominate (1) candidates for the chairelect of the Faculty Council from the eligible pool (all current members, see Article 3.5), (2) candidates for the Steering Committee, and (3) Faculty Council candidates for the Nomination and Elections Committee.
+A list of candidates for the members of the Steering Committee, and the Faculty Council members of the Nomination and Elections Committee shall be distributed to all members of the Faculty Council prior to the May Faculty Council meeting.
+During the May meeting, additional nominations for all these offices shall be invited from the floor, after which the list of candidates will be finalized.
+Elections will commence during the week following the May meeting and remain open for at least 14 calendar days.
+Elections shall be conducted by electronic voting.
+Ballots shall include a space for write-in candidates and clearly state when elections will close.
+No late votes will be accepted.
+Elections of a floor or write-in nominee requires the nominee's consent.
+Candidates for chair-elect will also be candidates for the Steering Committee and will be so listed on ballots.
 Faculty Council members shall vote for one nominee for chair-elect and for six members of the Steering Committee.
 The five persons with the highest number of votes, excluding the person elected to the office of chair-elect, shall be elected to serve on the Steering Committee.
-Both mail ballots and ballots collected at the Faculty Council meeting shall be counted, whether or not a quorum is present at the meeting.
-If the total number of ballots received does not equal or exceed 50% of the members of Faculty Council, ballots may be solicited from absentee members.
 If either the Steering Committee or the Nomination and Elections Committee perceives a significant deficit in the representation of faculty constituencies within its membership following the annual election, either committee may ask the chair of Faculty Council to appoint a single ad hoc voting member to serve on the respective committee for the remainder of the year.
 In the case of the Steering Committee, the appointee should be a current member of the Faculty Council.
 In the case of the Nomination and Elections Committee, the appointee should be a regular member of the Faculty of Medicine.